Insider’s Guide to a Whistler Family Ski Vacation

 Our event calendar is stacked with family-friendly events, many of which are FREE for you to enjoy.

-Every Monday and Wednesday from Dec 17–Mar 27 Olympic plaza is transformed into a family winter wonderland for Family Après (3–6 PM).
+Twice a week, from December until late March, Olympic plaza is transformed into a family winter wonderland for Family Après (3–6 PM).
 The experience changes week by week, but you can expect music, hot drinks and snowy activities for all ages.

 Fire and Ice